 How to apply floor varnish

-- Before the final coat, lightly rub down the floor with fine abrasive paper and wipe over with a damp cloth then allow to dry.
+- Before the final coat, lightly rub-down the floor with fine sandpaper and wipe over with a damp cloth.

 - Leave to dry for the product’s recommended drying time.

 How do I oil a floor?

 Oiling a floor is the same as varnishing a floor.
 You simply need to clean the surface, apply the recommended number of coats with a brush while following the grain, and leave to dry.